 [In the Philips Foundation] by now we have more than 150 projects around the globe, a committed team that is work on reducing health inequality and providing access to care.
 And it was just an opportunity we could create by tapping into all the resources of the company.
 And by leveraging this focus on being socially responsible and having a strong interest and genuine interest in people.
-It’s an example on how, in big enterprises, where you have a lot of resources, you can also if you take the initiative and you show ownership, you can create and shape your own future and take initiatives that give meaning not only for yourself, but for the rest of the organization and probably many that are impacted by it.”
+It’s an example on how, in big enterprises, where you have a lot of resources, if you take the initiative and you show ownership, you can create and shape your own future and take initiatives that give meaning not only for yourself, but for the rest of the organization and probably many that are impacted by it.”

 -Ronald de Jong

 It’s clear that organizations taking the time and energy to create a much more meaningful work experience is good for business.
 But that reasoning alone isn’t enough for many organizations to make substantial changes to really do meaningful work well.

 So, can every single person, especially the leaders in your organization articulate the impact of the work they are doing and how they’re helping?
 When they do, is it vague or even non-existent?
 If not, you can rest assured that most of your employees aren’t feeling the meaning.